Spray Nozzle Glossary & Technical Guide

 Flow Characteristics & Specifications

-Key parameters that define nozzle performance and compatibility with your systems
+Key parameters that define nozzle performance and system compatibility.

 Flow Rate (GPM/LPM)